-Annex 2: Reintegration Meeting Proforma Pupil Name and Year Group
+Annex 2: Reintegration Meeting Proforma

 Pupil Name and Year Group

 Behaviour category for Suspension (as stated in parent letter)

 Date of suspension (include which days

 of week).
 Number of sessions in total.

 Actions by the school to support pupil

-reintegrating back into their class and school community.
+reintegrating back into their class and

-School community.
+school community.

 Actions and feedback from the pupil (as appropriate)

-Actions by the parent to support pupil reintegrating back into their class and
+Actions by the parent to support pupil

+reintegrating back into their class and

 school community.

 Parent name, date and signature

 Staff name, date and signature